joergflorin/EasyBulkMailer/README.md

 *GUI tool*

 - Download release jar from [here](https://github.com/joergflorin/EasyBulkMailer/releases).
-- Start the "jar" by double click or with the command `java -jar ebm.jar`
+- Start the "jar" by double clicking the jar file or with the command `java -jar ebm.jar`

 *Preparation of command line tool*